 After a long period of cold and rainy weather, the sun finally arrived.
-My husband’s former wife’s family; mother, sisters and close relatives in four generations decided to celebrate the event on the beach in the bottom of a long and narrow fjord.
+My husband’s former wife’s family; mother, sisters, and close relatives in four generations decided to celebrate the event on the beach at the bottom of a long and narrow fjord.

 I’m used to be with a lot of people, but not on an improvised event to celebrate a long-awaited sun.
 My husband’s former wife’s youngest sister took the initiative and summoned the family to the bonfires.

-Our hosts in Halsa, Guri and John, were the oldest present and one of Guri’s sisters arrived with children, grandchildren and great grandchildren.
-I felt I was back to the Viking era when strong women ruled the community while the men were plundering the countries south of them.
+Our hosts in Halsa, Guri and John, were the oldest present and one of Guri’s sisters arrived with children, grandchildren, and great-grandchildren.
+I felt I was back in the Viking era when strong women ruled the community while the men were plundering the countries south of them.

 Here are some pictures: